Ship Onde from React Native.

 Coverage

-Mobile first. iOS and Android are the main targets for the React Native SDK.
+iPhone and Android are the main targets here.
 If you want to see the live telemetry side, open Onde Inference Pulse.

 PlatformABI / sliceStatus